sshalem/Spring-Boot/05-Transaction-Management/README.md

 * Below is a simplified overview to show how it works.
 * Spring transaction support is enabled via `AOP Proxy`.
 * The caller of the method invokes the proxy (and NOT the Target) ,and on this point the transaction is created and the Traget method is invoked.
+* Spring boot implicitly creates Proxy for the transaction annotated methods.
+So, for such methods the proxy acts like a wrapper which takes care of creating :
+	* A transaction at the beggining of the method call
+	* commiting the trnsaction after the method executes.
 * On the way back, either the transaction is Commited or rolled back on the way out.

 <p align="center">